vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 multiple of 16.
 During decryption, it looks at the last byte to determine how much padding to remove.

-We can demonstrate this by telling the AES cipher that there is no padding.
+We can demonstrate this by telling the AES cipher during decryption that there is no padding.

 ```ruby
 cipher.padding = 0